-I’d like to propose a new term in the business strategy lexicon: a strategy credit (if something similar exists, let me know!).
+I’d like to propose a new term in the business strategy lexicon: a strategy credit.
 It’s basically the opposite of a strategy tax.
 As I wrote a few weeks ago:

 A strategy tax is anything that makes a product less likely to succeed, yet is included to further larger corporate goals